eikeon/django-memorious/README.rst

 Features
 --------

-* template tag for generating urls for static resources that contain their version info.
+* template tag for generating versioned urls for static resources.

 * url pattern and view for serving up the versioned urls